Canada's Top Court Ruled That Oral Sex with Animals Is Legal

 Camille Labchuk, executive director of Animal Justice, which acted as an intervener in the appeal, told VICE the ruling shows the criminal laws for protecting animals are out of date.

 "Sexually abusing animals is completely unacceptable, it is contrary to our values.
-Canadians care deeply about protecting animals from this type of cruelty and sexual abuse," she said, adding "people who abuse animals often sexually abuse children as well, as the accused did in this case."
+Canadians care deeply about protecting animals from this type of cruelty and sexual abuse," she said, adding that "people who abuse animals often sexually abuse children as well, as the accused did in this case."

 In February, Liberal MP Nathaniel Erskine-Smith introduced a private member's bill to close loopholes and expand Canada's animal protection laws.